Dein-Ticket-Shop/sunmi_printerx/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.